 The second region is located near the Costa-Rican capital, but is much smaller, and is often seen as an extension of the original Central Valley.

 As the rest of the country’s coffee regions, it is blessed with excellent climactic conditions and soil that is enriched by nearby volcanoes and mountains.

 Known for its rich soil and beautiful landscapes that are filled with forests and mountains, this region is responsible for producing strong-flavored coffee with notes of cocoa in the flavor.

 This region is characterized by its dry and hot climate, although it does steadily experience well-defined rainy periods too.

-Given such climate, as well as volcanic soils the region has built its plantations on, the taste is defined not only by characteristic for Costa Rican coffee acidic notes, but also a certain bitterness to it.
+Given this climate, as well as the volcanic soils the region has built its plantations on, the taste is defined not only by characteristic Costa Rican coffee acidic notes but also by a certain bitterness to it.